scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 		- 'Start' page
 				- header, notifs, list of home tabs, settings and profile
 		- add subscriptions
 		- differentiation connections and subscriptions in <ManageConnections> with oneWay and twoWay arrows
 		- editting posts
 		- color theming
 		- video upload & backend compression
+		- rePost and quotes
+***
 ideas for Social section overhaul
 - list of groups
 - tagged posts